Saddleback-College-Cyber-Security/incident-response/tools/nessus.md

     - Quick Scan
     - Full Scan
     - etc. (look into other scans that may be useful to know)

+## Installation

+Nessus has downloader on their website for most of the popular operating systems: https://www.tenable.com/downloads/nessus
+- For operating systems with

 >**[Note]** Remember to use markdown syntax to organize information in useful ways.
 >**[Note]** A free version of Nessus can be obtained using a student email address from the Tenable website.